The Dedalus Book of Polish Fantasy: Reception

-George Hydge reviewed the book for The Times Literary Supplement.
-He writes that the anthology's unifying theme is the "reality of evil", and he notes that the stories span many genres, including "confessional, Gothic, travelogue, dystopian satire").
-He comments on their specifically Polish view: "the English reader will look in vain for even a hint of a Freudian rationalization of evil.
+George Hydge reviewed the book for The Times Literary Supplement, writing that the anthology's unifying theme is the "reality of evil", and notes that the stories span many genres, including "confessional, Gothic, travelogue, dystopian satire".
+He commented on their specifically Polish view: "the English reader will look in vain for even a hint of a Freudian rationalization of evil.
 The Polish Devil operates with what Poles like to call 'disinterested malice.'"

 Hydge writes of Gombrowicz's short story, "Dinner at the Countess Kotłubay's", that it "has a diabolic whiff of madness and brimstone about it" and that its focus on "the stuffy, crazy, hypertrophied social manners of the marionette-like dinner guests" anticipates Gombrowicz's later novel, Trans-Atlantyk (1953).

 Florence Waszkelewicz Clowes reviewed the book for the Polish American Journal.
 She writes that the book surveys the treatment of evil personified (usually in the form of the Devil as a character) through centuries of Polish literature, beginning with the folk story of Pan Twardowski and becoming "more fantastic, absurd and surrealistic", the newest works being "paranormal" and "futuristic".

 Chris Gilmore reviewed the anthology for the British fantasy and science fiction magazine Interzone.
 He writes that the stories show a "strong if isolated literary tradition" that may be unfamiliar to most English readers.
 As an example of "the chief difference between the Polish tradition and those of western Europe and America" he points to Marek S. Huberath's story, noting the seriousness of its theology.

 Gilmore comments that the collection spans over two centuries of Polish literature, ranging from "a couple of surrealist and expressionist pieces which now seem dated" to a modern space opera (Dukaj's short story).
 He concludes that "the [overall] quality [of stories in the anthology] is high" and that "the unifying theme of temptation and fall is realized with a bravura variety matched only by the protean forms which the Devil may take."
 Gilmore also notes a few minor problems with translation.
 He concludes that "this is a fat collection and excellent value – one to keep".